plateofplants/plateofplants.github.io/_posts/2016-07-16-how-does-a-vegan-get-protein.md

 thumbnail: how-does-a-vegan-get-protein/thumbnail.jpg

-summary: Everything you need to know and more about complete proteins
+summary: Everything you need to know and more about complete proteins.
 ---

 {% img 'how-does-a-vegan-get-protein/labeled-proteins.jpg' alt:'a labeled picture of proteins' %}